apache/royale-docs/features/mxml.md

 MXML is an XML language that you use, when building an application in Royale, to lay out user-interface components.

+Most Royale applications have an MXML file as the main file in the app.
+It provides the structure of the application, and generally imports resources and functions that the app needs.

 ```mxml
 <?xml version="1.0" encoding="utf-8"?>
 <j:Group xmlns:fx="http://ns.adobe.com/mxml/2009"